 Common Model View Controller Frameworks

-Every computer language have commonly used additions called “frameworks.”
+Every computer language has commonly used additions called “frameworks.”
 These include additional functionality and libraries.
 Here are some of the more common ones we have articles on, that also use the MVC.